kpeacocke/displayboard/README.md

 ---

-You can install and run the Skaven Soundscape as a proper Python package:
+You can install and run the Displayboard Soundscape as a proper Python package:

 ```bash
 # Install dependencies (dev)